awni/awni.github.io/ctc-draft.md

 <div class="figure">
 <img src="{{ site.base_url }}/images/ctc/prefix_beam_search.svg" />
 <div class="caption" markdown="span">
-Steps two and three and part of step four of a CTC beam search with an output alphabet $$\{\epsilon, a, b\}$$ and a beam size of three.
+Steps two, three and part of step four of a CTC beam search with an output alphabet $$\{\epsilon, a, b\}$$ and a beam size of three.
 The $$\lambda$$ token indicates the empty string.
 The blue nodes indicate the current hypothesis in the beam and the red and grey nodes indicate possible extensions.
 The red nodes